CryptPeer® vs competitors — Comparison 2026

 CryptPeer® Fully self‑hosted on the operator’s infrastructure: no data, metadata or encryption keys are stored with the vendor or a public cloud by default.
 Exposure to extraterritorial laws (CLOUD Act, FISA 702, Investigatory Powers Act, e‑Evidence, national surveillance laws, etc.) is limited to the technical dependencies you choose (for example: no public cloud = no indirect access channel via a third‑party provider).

-With CryptPeer®, the legal perimeter is not imposed by a vendor or cloud provider: it results from your own hosting and connectivity choices (On‑Prem, Nomad, Site, air‑gap, etc.).
+With CryptPeer®, the legal perimeter is not imposed by a vendor or cloud provider: it results from your own hosting and connectivity choices — closed LAN, VPN, controlled Internet exposure, air-gap, etc. (deployment topology neutrality).

 Large file transfer — CryptPeer® vs dedicated MFT solutions